This page is for authors and illustrators interested in being listed on this site.

-PLEASE NOTE: I don’t have time to offer technical assistance, so if you are new to virtual visits please make sure that you have suitable software installed and you have familiarised yourself with how to use it by making some video calls BEFORE you request a listing.
+PLEASE NOTE: I don’t have time to offer technical assistance, so if you are new to virtual visits please make sure that you have suitable software installed and have familiarised yourself with how to use it by making some video calls BEFORE you request a listing.

-I recommend giving the address of your personal virtual visits page rather than your site’s homepage as your link address in the request form below as this enables schools to find your virtual visits details more easily.
+I strongly recommend giving the address of your personal virtual visits page rather than your site’s homepage as your link address in the request form below as this enables schools to find your virtual visits details more easily.

 If you live outside the UK, I’m happy to list you on this site providing you’re able to offer virtual visits to UK schools during regular school hours and currently have your work traditionally published in the UK.